(By former professional tennis player and current coach Marianne Werdel. Adapted from Tony Robbins “Awaken the Giant Within”)

 If you catch yourself being negative- don’t beat yourself up.
 It is no problem if you change immediately.
 If you continue to dwell on negative thoughts or feeling for any measurable length of a practice or match, you must wait unit the following morning and start the 10 days over.
 The goal is for ten consecutive days without holding negative thoughts.

 Marianne Werdel is a former professional tennis player.
 She first picked up a racquet at the age of 4.
-She played at Stanford and then for 11-years on the WTA tour where she ranked in the top 50 players for 9-years.
-She is a mother of three boys and is sharing her wealth of knowledge and passion for tennis through her training, coaching and consulting business Marianne Werdel Tennis Performance
+Werdel played at Stanford and then for 11-years on the WTA tour where she ranked in the top 50 players for 9-years.
+A mother of three boys, she is sharing her wealth of knowledge and passion for tennis through her training, coaching and consulting business Marianne Werdel Tennis Performance